PissedCapslock/pissedcapslock.github.io/_posts/2021-05-30-efs-write-performance.markdown

 ## Small and medium files (single thread)

 When the files become smaller, it doesn't seem possible to obtain the advertised 100MB/s write speed when only using a single thread.

+That in itself is not unexpected.
+There is a certain overhead for each file operation, as documented by [Amazon](https://docs.aws.amazon.com/efs/latest/ug/performance-tips.html):

+*The distributed nature of Amazon EFS enables high levels of availability, durability, and scalability.
+This distributed architecture results in a small latency overhead for each file operation.
+Due to this per-operation latency, overall throughput generally increases as the average I/O size increases, because the overhead is amortized over a larger amount of data.*

+What is however unexpected is how severely this overhead seems to limit the writing speeds we can reach.

 <div id="mediumfiles_singlethread"></div>